A feature film by Dorka Vermes

 Synopsis

-Places Half Empty is an absurd melodrama, a love story between two lonely young women.
+Places Half Empty is an absurd melodrama, a love story between two lonely women.

 The story begins in Budapest with Noá, who makes a living as an illegal taxi driver.
 One day, outside an animal hospital, Juli gets into her taxi with three sneezing chihuahuas.
 This is where the two women meet, and where they fall in love.